 Laboratory studies have shown that boswellic acids, active components in boswellia, deactivate the hormonal triggers for inflammation and pain in osteoarthritis.
 These acids effectively shrink inflamed tissue and could stimulate the growth of cartilage, increase blood supply to inflamed joints, and enhance the repair of local blood vessels damaged by inflammation.
 In one study, patients with knee pain derived benefit from boswellia at 333 milligrams per capsule, taken three times a day for eight weeks.
 When the patients were receiving the boswellia, they experienced less pain intensity and swelling, and improved knee function.

-Clinical studies using boswellia have showed some good results in both osteoarthritis and rheumatoid arthritis.
+Clinical studies using boswellia have shown some good results in both osteoarthritis and rheumatoid arthritis.
 Several studies have reported dramatic improvement within two to four weeks.
 Experimental and clinical usage of boswellia indicates that it does not produce any side effects, such as irritation, ulcers, and effects on heart rate and blood pressure, which are associated with most anti-inflammatory and antiarthritic drugs.

 Boswellia extracts have been shown to inhibit the synthesis of pro-inflammatory mediators including prostaglandins and leukotrienes.
 This action may help treat diseases like inflammatory bowel disease, asthma, and arthritis.
 Boswellia seems to work better in treating chronic asthma symptoms rather than acute asthma.